Louise Casey, Baroness Casey of Blackstock: Review of community cohesion and extremism

 After the end of the Rotherham report, Casey was asked to undertake a broader review of community cohesion and extremism.
 The report criticised the Home Office for a lack of strategy to integrate new immigrants into communities and to respond to extremism among Muslims.

 The Review was finally published on 5 December 2016.
 The Review stated segregation and social exclusion are at "worrying levels" and are fuelling inequality in some areas of Britain.
 Women in some communities are denied "even their basic rights as British residents".
 The report described the plight of women in some Muslim communities, who were "less likely to speak English and more likely to be kept at home".
 Among Casey's recommendations were that immigrants could take "an oath of integration with British values and society" and schoolchildren be taught about British values.

-In March 2018, while speaking on BBC Radio 4's Westminster Hour, Casey suggested that, in order to encourage integration, the government should set a target date for "everybody in the country" to speak English.
+In March 2018, while speaking on BBC Radio 4's The Westminster Hour, Casey suggested that, in order to encourage integration, the government should set a target date for "everybody in the country" to speak English.
 Conservative MP and former immigration minister Mark Harper welcomed the comments.

 Rough sleeping taskforce

 In February 2020 Casey was appointed by Prime Minister Johnson to carry out a review of the government's strategy on homelessness, which aimed to end rough sleeping by 2024.
-This work was redirected due to the coronavirus pandemic, and she is credited with arranging temporary accommodation for close to 15,000 rough sleepers as part of the government's Everyone In initiative.
+This work was redirected due to the COVID-19 pandemic, and she is credited with arranging temporary accommodation for close to 15,000 rough sleepers as part of the government's Everyone In initiative.
 In May 2020 she was appointed to chair a specialist taskforce on rough sleeping, which worked with local authorities to prevent the return of rough sleeping as the lockdown lifted.

 In August 2020 Casey announced that she had resigned from her government advisory role, including chairing the taskforce, stating that she wished to concentrate on her responsibilities in the House of Lords following her acceptance of a crossbench peerage the previous month.

 International homeless work

-Casey is the Chair of the Institute of Global Homelessness.
+Casey is the chair of the Institute of Global Homelessness.
 She left the civil service in 2017 to help establish the Institute, with the aim of delivering an international solution to homelessness across the world.

-Appointments

-She is a trustee of The Prince of Wales's Charitable Fund.
+Metropolitan Police

+On 20 March 2023, Casey's report into the Metropolitan Police was released.
+It found the Met to be institutionally racist, sexist and homophobic.
+One key publicised finding was that the Metropolitan Police was a "boys' club", despite having been led by Cressida Dick, a woman, from 2017 to 2022.

+Media work

+In January 2024 Casey examined issues affecting modern Britain in a BBC Radio 4 series Fixing Britain with Louise Casey; the five episodes covered rough sleeping, hunger, children in care, violence against women, and cohesion.